 - 2. Wetlands are areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support (and that under normal circumstances do support) a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Methodologies specific to different types of wetlands must define the specific regional geographic applicability. - 3.
 Agricultural Land is defined as any ecosystem modified or created specifically to grow or raise biological products for human consumption or use.
 This includes cropland, pasture, rangeland, orchards, groves, vineyards, nurseries, ornamental horticultural areas, and confined feeding areas.
-It is generally synonymous with farmland.
+It is generally synonymous with farmland. - 4.
+Grassland and shrubland is a land-use category on which the plant cover is composed principally of grasses, grass-like plants (e.g., sedges and rushes), forbs, or shrubs.
+Savannas, some wetlands, deserts, and tundra are considered grassland.
+They are often suitable for grazing and browsing, and include both pastures and native range-lands.
+Practices such as clearing, burning, chaining, and/or chemicals may be applied to maintain the grass vegetation.
+Woody plant communities of low forbs and shrubs (e.g., mesquite, chaparral, mountain shrub, and pinyon-juniper) are also classified as grassland and shrubland if they do not meet the criteria for forest land.
+Grassland includes land managed with agroforestry practices such as silvopasture and wind-breaks, assuming the stand or woodlot does not meet the criteria for forest land.37

-34 See http://fia.fs.fed.us/library/database-documentation/current/ver4/draft%20FIADB_user%20man-ual_v4-0_p2_12_22_2009.pdf at page 51.
+36 See http://fia.fs.fed.us/library/database-documentation/current/ver4/draft%20FIADB_user%20man-ual_v4-0_p2_12_22_2009.pdf at page 51.
 ACR does not exclude urban forestry activities, or forested areas less than 120 feet wide, from potentially meeting the definition of forest.